 Asian Diagnosis examines the condition of your nails for more penetration into your health, along with the pitch of your voice, and at times your handwriting.
-This can guide you into the order of healthy eating.
+This can guide you in the order of healthy eating.
 It's best not to eat near bedtime and it's extremely important to chew your liquids and drink your solids.

 A “macrobiotic” diet is highly advised in “Your Face Never Lies” by Michio Kushi.
 His optimal diet is namely composed of whole grains and beans.
-Eat your cooked grains throughout your meal with soup, vegetables and fish.
+Eat your cooked grains throughout your meal with soup, vegetables, and fish.
 It's ordinarily best to end your meal with fruit.
 Avoid all types of animal meats for a healthy lifestyle full of "microbiological" vitality.

 © 2012 Sheila Craan